slowernews/wisdom-tldr/README.md

 > *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*

 > *'Use social media as an output not as entertainment.
-Your phone should not be the first thing you see in the morning nor the last thing you see at night.
-Spend the last hour of the day (or all day) without electronic devices.' -- Allen Tucker*
+Your phone should not be the first thing you see in the morning nor the last thing you see at night.' -- Allen Tucker*

-> *'Don’t concern yourself with the news.
-It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
+> *'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*

 <!--
 mental checklist of positive habits.